Barnweill Church: Ministers, Readers, Clerks and Exhorters

 In 1662 Ayrshire had forty-seven parishes and during the 'Killing Times' of Charles II and James VII Barnwiell was the only one that conformed willingly to Episcopy.
 The minister at the time was 'Mr Robert Wallace' who was related to the then Chancellor, Lord Glencairn.
 He was "famous for his large stomach" and became Bishop of the Isles despite not speaking any Scots Gaelic.

 The Rev Robert Kincaid was the last incumbent of Barnweill and he was driven from the church in 1689, retiring to Glasgow where he died in 1691.
 His sister, Jean Kincaid, married the Rev John Bogle who was likewise driven from Dundonald, also in 1689.

 Robert Gaw from Fail Monastery was a reader at Barnweil in 1574.
 David Allanson was a reader at Barnweill from 1576 and 1580.
 He may have been a friar from one of the pre-Reformation establishments in Ayrshire.

-Sir John Miller, former chaplain and vicar of Symington, became exhorter at Barnweill in 1561.
+Sir John Miller, former chaplain and vicar of Symington, became exhorter (a specific church-related job) at Barnweill in 1561.

 The Wallace's of Craigie held the parish clerkship of Barnweill.
 The clerk John Riddell resigned in 1508 and the position passed to the laird's natural son Paul Wallace who had to carry out basic duties such as keeping the church clean and tidy, making the responses art masses, distributing holy water to parishioners homes for certain ceremonies, etc.